Coorbit theory of warped time-frequency systems in $\mathbb{R}^d$: Radial warping

 With these preparations, we can now prove that the radial warping function $\Phi_{\vrho}$ associated to a $k$-admissible radial component $\vrho$ is indeed a $k$-admissible warping function.
-Most significantly, the following proposition proves that Property~\eqref{eq:PhiHigherDerivativeEstimate}, stated in Definition~\ref{assume:DiffeomorphismAssumptions}, is satisfed.
+Most significantly, the following proposition proves that Property~\eqref{eq:PhiHigherDerivativeEstimate}, cf.\ Definition~\ref{assume:DiffeomorphismAssumptions} or the discussion preceding the above lemma, is satisfied.